cf-convention/cf-convention.github.io/faq.md

 The repository also contains codes for each of the defined units in UDUNITS, which can be used if a unique identifier is needed to refer to a specific UDUNITS unit.

 ## Maintaining the CF standard
+This section is about the meta-question of procedures involved to update CF standards documentation.

 ### Who physically maintains the standards documentation?